Updated June 26, 2023

 Graphs are formed by the components (predefined or user-defined) and flows and parameters.
 It provides the ETL process in Ab Initio that is represented by graphs.

 Ability to run, debug the process logs jobs and trace execution logs

 Enterprise Meta-Environment (EME): It’s an environment for storage and metadata management (business and technical metadata).
 The metadata is accessed from the graphical development environment and also the web browser or the cooperating command line.
-It is ab initio repository for any placeholders.
+It is an ab initio repository for any placeholders.

 Let us move to the next Ab initio interview questions.

 8. How is data processed, and what are the fundamentals of this approach?

-There are certain activities which require the collection of the data and the best thing is processing largely depends on the same in many cases.
-Before processing the data it has to reside on some placeholder like well-defined storage.
+Certain activities require the collection of the data, and the best thing is processing largely depends on the same in many cases.
+Before processing the data, it has to reside on some placeholder like well-defined storage.
 This task depends on some major factors; they are.

 - Collection of Data

 9. What is the difference between partitioning with a key and a round-robin?

 Partition by key, in this, we have to specify the key based on which the partition will occur.
 It results in well-balanced data due to the key-based partitions.
 It is useful for key-dependent parallelism.
 It is useful for recording independent parallelism.

 10. How do you improve the performance of a graph?

 - Reduce the usage of multiple components in certain phases.

-2) Use a refined and well defined value of max core values for sort and join components
+- Use a refined and well-defined value of max core values for sort and join components.

 - Minimize the use of regular expression functions like re_index in the transfer functions.

-4) Minimize sorted join component and if possible replace them by in-memory join/hash join
+- Minimize sorted join component and, if possible, replace them with in-memory join/hash join.

-5) Use only required fields in the sort, reformat, join components
+- Use only required fields in the sort, reformat, join components.

-6) Using Phase or the flow buffering during the cases of merge or sorted joins
+- Using Phase or the flow buffering during the cases of merge or sorted joins.

-7) Use hash join if the two sets of input is small else better to choose the sorted join for the huge input size
+- Use hash join if the two sets of input are small; else better to choose the sorted join for the huge input size.